-Appendix 6 gives a detailed example of how to work up an entire epifaunal sample (both sieve fractions).
-This is only an example, and partners do not have to follow the procedure, as long as they collect all the data required for the EXCEL worksheets 2BTHS, 2BTLW, 2BTLFD and for the 2mm sieve fraction 2BTHS.
+Appendix 6 (section 6.14.6) gives a detailed example of how to work up an entire epifaunal sample (both sieve fractions).
+This is only an example, and partners do not have to follow the procedure, as long as they collect all the data required for the EXCEL worksheets 2BTHS, 2BTLW, 2BTLFD and for the 2mm sieve fraction 2BTHS (see Appendix 5, section 6.14.5).

-3.4 Hyperbenthos
+6.4.
+Hyperbenthos

-It would be advantageous if project partners with access to a hyperbenthos sledge could take samples with this equipment in addition to those taken by the 2m-beamtrawl.
-The 2m-beamtrawl is likely to miss the majority of the hyperbenthos and estimates of hyperbenthos from the sledge samples would allow for the evaluation of the catchability of hyperbenthos in the 2m-beamtrawl.
+It would be advantageous if project partners with access to a hyperbenthos sledge could take samples with this equipment in addition to those taken by the 2m-beam trawl.
+The 2m-beam trawl is likely to miss the majority of the hyperbenthos and estimates of hyperbenthos from the sledge samples would allow for the evaluation of the catchability of hyperbenthos in the 2m-beam trawl.

-4 Infauna (macrobenthos)
+6.5.
+Infauna (macrobenthos)

 At every station infauna samples are taken with a Van Veen grab, and if available and time allows, with a Box corer.
-The Van Veen grab is one of the most common tools for collecting quantitative infauna samples in the North Sea (Figure 3).
+The Van Veen grab is one of the most common tools for collecting quantitative infauna samples in the North Sea.
 Using this type of grab will allow comparisons of this survey with previous studies.
 However, the downwardly directed jaws of the grab are vulnerable to incomplete closure due to the presence of stones.
 In areas with coarse ground it may be difficult and time consuming to gain the desired number of valid samples.
 Partners should persevere to attempt to collect 5 valid grabs at each station.
 However, due to sampling constraints time is often limited, and so, as a guideline, when on grounds that are difficult to sample, sampling should only continue if 3 samples in the first 5 grab attempts are successful.
 Sampling should then be abandoned if following the first 5 grabs there are 3 void attempts in a row.

-Box-corers (Figure 4) penetrate further into the sediment than grabs and hence sample deeper dwelling benthic infauna.
-Although the majority of infaunal species live in the upper centimetres of the seabed, deeper dwelling animals are often relatively large and contribute considerably to the standing biomass.
+Box-corers penetrate further into the sediment than grabs and hence sample deeper dwelling benthic infauna.
+Although the majority of infaunal species live in the upper centimeters of the seabed, deeper dwelling animals are often relatively large and contribute considerably to the standing biomass.